Overview ↑ Back to top

-Shipping Methods Missing ↑ Back to top
+Shipping/Handling Methods Missing ↑ Back to top

-For plugins that do not leverage the core WooCommerce zones (primarily those from XAdapter), this means that Local Pickup Plus is unaware of them.
-In order to work with Local Pickup Plus, they’ll need to use standardized ways of adding shipping methods to WooCommerce, so at this time plugins that don’t use core zones are not compatible with this plugin.
+For plugins that are incompatible with WooCommerce 2.6 or do not leverage the core WooCommerce zones (such as XAdapter), this means that Local Pickup Plus is unaware of these other handling methods.
+As such, it will force pickup during checkout.
+In order to work with Local Pickup Plus, these plugins need to use a standardized ways of adding shipping methods to WooCommerce.
+As such, any plugin that doesn’t use core zones is incompatible with Local Pickup Plus.

 Other Troubleshooting ↑ Back to top

 - Please ensure your site meets the plugin requirements.

 - Check the FAQs to see if they address your question.